April 28, 2025

 Daily Rate $40/ $36 for members*

-*Flat rate enrollment price for any size family, however you define it (we recommend no more than two adults per family, exceptions may apply)
+*Flat rate enrolment price for any size family, however you define it (we recommend no more than two adults per family, exceptions may apply)

 Learn more about how Forest School Works, the benefits your child will bring home, and about our policies and procedures by reviewing our Forest School Parent Handbook.